Anuken/GDXGifRecorder/README.md

 		//batch is the SpriteBatch that is going to be used for drawing the recording GUI
 		//if you want to set the recording bounds programmatically, disable GUI with recorder.setGUIDisabled(true)

-		//scale is the scaling factor that you use for the SpriteBatch - used for calculating the center of the screen
+		//scale is the scaling factor that you use for the SpriteBatch - used
+		//for calculating the center of the screen

-		//for example, if you call batch.getProjectionMatrix().setToOrtho2D(0, 0, width/5, height/5); in resize(),
+		//for example, if you call
+		//batch.getProjectionMatrix().setToOrtho2D(0, 0, width/5, height/5); in resize(),
 		//you should use 1/5f (or 0.2f) as your scale
 		//(the default scale is 1)